mbid/mbid.github.io/posts/dependent-types-for-datalog/index.md

 ## Morphisms

 Originally I intended to also write at length about [*morphisms*](https://en.wikipedia.org/wiki/Category_(mathematics)) between instances, but decided to postpone a proper discussion to some other time because I haven't worked out some relevant details.
-The rough idea is that we add a built-in type of morphisms between two elements of the same model.
+I do want to outline the rough idea though, which is to add a built-in type of morphisms between two elements of the same model.
 Semantically, morphisms should represent maps of data in the domain instance to data in the codomain instance.
-So if the model formalizes graphs, then morphisms would be edge-preserving maps on vertices, and for groups you'd get group morphisms.
+So if the model formalizes graphs, then morphisms would be edge-preserving maps of nodes, and for groups you'd get group morphisms.

-The point of having a built-in notion of morphisms is that the Datalog engine can implement those morphisms efficiently via *shallow* instead of deep copies of tables in the domain instance.
+The point of having a built-in notion of morphism is that the Datalog engine can implement those morphisms efficiently via *shallow* instead of deep copies of tables in the domain instance.
 For example, if there's a morphisms `f : x -> y` and no other rules asserting facts about the codomain instance `y`, then tables in `y` can be represented simply as pointers to the tables of `x`.
 And if we use [persistent insertion operations](https://en.wikipedia.org/wiki/Persistent_data_structure) into tables, then we can share chunks of tables among `x` and `y` even if the tables in `y` have some more entries.